jeskaj/dance-diary-terminal-app/README.md

 ![Student View Single - Start](docs/student-view-single-start.png)

-If the student is new and has not started learning any steps, the below message is displayed:
+If the student is new and has not started learning any steps, their contact details are displayed, along with the a message advising they have not started learning any steps yet:

 ![Student View New](docs/student-view-new.png)